dennysi18/Adaptive-Chair/README.md

 # Adaptive Chair

 ## Purpose
 The adaptive chair is designed for people who are unable to use a normal chair for everyday purpose.
-People with spinal disorders, limb limitations, Cerebral Palsy, and related issues.
+The chair could be designed for people with spinal disorders, limb limitations, Cerebral Palsy, and related issues.

 ![Adaptive-Chair](Images/Photo.jpg)